Colleges by Location

 Admissions

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 1,883 in 2025.
-Mount Holyoke College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 1,883 in 2025.
+Mount Holyoke College has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
-This prominent school with a rich history offers an unmatched learning experience to its students.
+With a rich history of academic excellence, it offers an outstanding educational experience.

 Test Scores

-The ACT composite average score for all the accepted students in 2025 was 32 and the average GPA was 3.89.
-That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.
+The average ACT score for all the accepted students in 2025 was 32 and the average GPA was 3.89.
+That means that you need a GPA that's above average in order to get into Mount Holyoke College; the same goes for your ACT score.

-The SAT Critical Reading average score was 731 for the newly enrolled students, while the average SAT Math score was 713.
+The SAT Critical Reading average score was 731 for the admitted students, while the average SAT Math score was 713.

 Deadlines